stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 watery spaces opened out before me, and I seemed to wander through titanic sunken porticos and labyrinths of weedy Cyclopean walls with grotesque fishes as my companions.
 Then the   other shapes   began to appear, filling me with nameless horror the moment I awoke.
-But during the dreams they did not horrify me at all&mdash;I was one with them; wearing their unhuman trappings, treading their aqueous ways, and praying monstrously at their evil sea-bottom temples.
+But during the dreams they did not horrify me at all--I was one with them; wearing their unhuman trappings, treading their aqueous ways, and praying monstrously at their evil sea-bottom temples.

   There was much more than I could remember, but even what I did remember each